DennisHeimbigner/netcdf-c/docs/internal.md

 It operates as follows:
 1. Get a list of date based uids created above.
 2. Iterate over the keys and collect all that are on or before the stop date.
+3. Divide the keys into sets of 500.
+This is in recognition of the 1000 key limit mentioned previously.
-3. Convert the set of keys from step 2 into a properly formatted JSON file suitable for use by the "aws delete-objects" command.
+4. Convert each set of 500 keys from step 3 into a properly formatted JSON file suitable for use by the "aws delete-objects" command.
 This file is called "s3cleanup_\<pid\>.json".
-4. Use the "aws delete-objects" command to delete the keys.
+5. Use the "aws delete-objects" command to delete the keys.
+6. Repeat steps 4 and 5 for each set of 500 keys.

 # Point of Contact {#intern_poc}